Financial Aid are monies that help students pay for college. Click on the link below for more information on the various types of financial aid:

 A+ FINANCIAL INCENTIVE BENEFITS

 You must enroll for and maintain a minimum of 12 credit hours per semester (Fall/Spring); 6 credit hours (Summer) that are required for your degree or are acceptable electives, this does not include audit courses and maintain a minimum 2.5 cumulative GPA.
 You must also complete 2/3 of the courses you attempt (cumulative) to maintain eligibility for the next semester.
+For more information, visit our A+ page.

 ACCESS MO GRANT